jump-dev/CSDP.jl/README.md

   * the relative primal/dual infeasibility,
   * the objective duality gap `⟨a, y⟩ - ⟨C, X⟩` and objective relative duality  gap `(⟨a, y⟩ - ⟨C, X⟩) / (1 + |⟨a, y⟩| + |⟨C, X⟩|)`,
   * the XY duality gap `⟨Z, X⟩` and XY relative duality gap `⟨Z, X⟩ / (1 + |⟨a, y⟩| + |⟨C, X⟩|)`
-  * and the DIMACS error measures.s
+  * and the DIMACS error measures.